jmbertin/jmbertin/README.md

 [Darkly](https://github.com/jmbertin/Darkly) - 42 school curriculum.
 This project is the first in the cybersecurity branch of the curriculum at school 42.
 In this project you must succeed in locating and exploiting various common security vulnerabilities on a website.

 [Snow Crash](https://github.com/jmbertin/Snow_crash) - 42 school curriculum.
 Snow crash is a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to the next level.

+[Spider](https://github.com/jmbertin/Spider) - 42 school curriculum (Cybersecurity Piscine).
+A python web-images scrapper.

+[Scorpion](https://github.com/jmbertin/Scorpion) - 42 school curriculum (Cybersecurity Piscine).
+A python metadata retriever.

+[OTP](https://github.com/jmbertin/OTP) - 42 school curriculum (Cybersecurity Piscine).
+A python utility to securely store an initial password (in hexadecimal format) and generate one-time passwords based on the HOTP algorithm.

+[Onion](https://github.com/jmbertin/Onion) - 42 school curriculum (Cybersecurity Piscine).
+A docker a web service that is accessible via the Tor network.

+[Reverse_me](https://github.com/jmbertin/Reverse_me) - 42 school curriculum (Cybersecurity Piscine).
+This repository contains a set of three challenges, each one being a unique password-checking program.
+Objective is to both deduce the correct password for each level and also understand how to patch the program to bypass the password verification.

+[Stockholm](https://github.com/jmbertin/Stockholm) - 42 school curriculum (Cybersecurity Piscine).
+A python utility designed to encrypt or decrypt files within a specified directory.
+The goal is to reproduce the behavior of Ransomware-type malware.

+[Inquisitor](https://github.com/jmbertin/Inquisitor) - 42 school curriculum (Cybersecurity Piscine).
+A python utility tool designed to perform ARP poisoning on a network and eavesdrop on FTP traffic (and others).

 <br>